Priyankas007/Cas13-AI-Models/README.md

 # Cas13_GuideScorePrediction_CNN
 A CNN predicting guide scores for Cas13 sgRNA.
+Coded in Python using the Keras library.